Edward Hindley (1858-1935)

 measuring worth - a website that makes sense of money

-To help you find your way around these pages here is a summary -
+A summary to help you find your way around these pages -

 17th century - freeholders, dissenters & cheese makers